 – using the lifts one person at a time

-– wearing a face covering in all communal areas whilst inside the Academy
+– wearing a face covering in all areas

 You are advised to socially distance yourself from anyone who is not in your household or bubble.
 This means staying 2 metres away.